Documentation Index

 YAML

-Shows the settings for the selected volume in the YAML format.
+This tab displays the configuration of the selected Volume in YAML format.

 Note